bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 4 dataproviders are defined

-- 'dataset' => CSV file with "," as separator and no header
+- 'dataset' => CSV file with "," as separator / XLSX file and no header
-- 'datasetWithHeader' => CSV file with "," as separator and with header
+- 'datasetWithHeader' => CSV file with "," as separator / XLSX file and with header
 - 'datasetSemicolon' => CSV file with ";" as separator and no header
 - 'datasetSemicolonWithHeader' => CSV file with ";" as separator and with header